-Assistive Technology Students may use AT devices for viewing, responding to, or interacting with the Test.
-The student and TA should use the AT device with the sample items to ensure that it functions properly with the MSAA Online Assessment System.
+Assistive Technology Students may use AT devices for viewing, responding to, or interacting with the test.
+The student and TA should use an AT device with the sample items to ensure that it functions properly with the MSAA Online Assessment System.
 Refer to the MSAA Online Assessment System User Guide for Test Administrators for information about assessment feature compatibility.
-Paper Version A paper version of the Test may be downloaded and printed from the MSAA Online Assessment System in PDF format.
-After testing, all printed assessment materials must be given to the TC for secure shredding, and all downloaded files must be deleted from any computer or laptop used for testing.
-Scribe A TA may record student responses for all or part of the Test, including the writing prompt.
+Paper Version A paper version of the test may be downloaded and printed from the MSAA Online Assessment System in PDF format.
+After testing, all printed assessment materials must be given to the TC for secure shredding, and all downloaded files must be deleted from any computer, laptop, or tablet used for testing.
+Scribe A TA may record student responses for all or part of the test, including the writing prompt.
 Anyone performing as a scribe for a student must read and follow the MSAA Scribe Accommodation Protocol in Appendix A of this document.
 Here are three ways a scribe can support a student's independence during testing: A student is able to use a mouse to select a response to the SR items but cannot use the keyboard to type a response to the writing prompt.
-In this case, the scribe can type the student's writing response but may not need to help with any other part of the Test.
+In this case, the scribe can type the student's writing response but may not need to help with any other part of the test.
 A student is able to use the mouse but becomes physically fatigued easily.
 The scribe can select the response the student indicates as needed.
 The scribe can assist with recording and typing the student's writing response.
-A student is able to complete the paper version of the Test using AT, AAC, eye gaze, etc. The TA transfers the student is responses into the MSAA Online Assessment System when the student has completed each testing session, or after several items are completed. response and the scribe is then required to transfer the response into the MSAA online system.
+A student is able to complete the paper version of the test using AT, AAC, eye gaze, etc. The TA transfers the student's responses into the MSAA Online Assessment System when the student has completed each testing session, or after several items are completed.
+NOTE: The Scribe Accommodation is used to capture the student's response and the scribe is then required to transfer the response into the MSAA Online Assessment System.
 Sign Language For students who use American Sign Language (ASL), Pidgin Sign English (PSE), or Sign Exact English, the TA may translate passages, items, answer options, and directions.
 Review the MSAA vocabulary lists to determine which words the student may need practice with prior to testing.
 Required Documents: It is important to adhere to the Sign Language Protocol in Appendix C of this document, as it will help signers avoid cueing the student.